 I'm an Atlanta native specializing in contemporary oil paintings.
 I grew up in a family in which art was highly valued.
 My art education and practice were encouraged from a very early age.
 My father, Jack Niles, was a fiercely independent creative who demonstrated the need for simultaneous creativity and discipline.
 I studied Fine Art and Design at the University of Georgia.
-Today, I continue my education as an artist through persistent painting, exploration, artists’ residencies, and study of past and present artists.
+My education as an artist continues through persistent painting, exploration, artists’ residencies, and study of past and present artists.

 I follow a course of simplifying and complicating until the painting starts to emerge and shaw a hint of what IT wants to be.
 I'm not so much a make-it-happen artist as a let-it-happen one.

 I trust my brush and my canvas, solemn partners to have their say.
 They sense my touch and vision; share my self-arguments, the fright, daring, and patience it takes to create a painting… with a soul.

 My paintings are prominently displayed in fine homes and corporate collections around the country and as far reaching as New Delhi and have appeared in many national publications.